darryllawson/SublimeTWiki/documents/Developer Guide.md

 ## Design principles

-Wiki syntax is good; it is an efficient way to write documents for those inclined to learn it.
-The aim of SublimeTWiki is to assist the writing of wiki markup, not to try and synthesise a WYSIWYG editor.
-That is, the aim is to highlight the markup, but not simulate the rendered output of TWiki/Foswiki.
+Wiki syntax is good.
+It is an efficient way to write documents for those inclined to learn it.
+The aim of SublimeTWiki is to assist the writing of wiki markup, not to try and synthesize a WYSIWYG editor.
+That is, the aim is to highlight the markup, but not necessarily simulate the rendered output of TWiki/Foswiki.
 For example, *bold* should not necessarily be rendered as bold text, although it may.

-Highlighting errors is generally avoided for two reasons: 1) There is not really such a thing as an error in wiki markup; it is just plain text.
-For example, *bold, may seem like an error (that is, *bold is missing a trailing asterisk), but maybe that is what the user wants.
-2) The flashing red error highlighting as you type, which is what some language definitions do, can be annoying and distracting.
+Highlighting errors is generally avoided for two reasons:

+1. There is not really such a thing as an error in wiki markup; it is just plain text.
+For example, the text *bold may seem like an error because it is missing a trailing asterisk, but that might be what the user wants.
+2. Flashing red error highlighting as you type, which is what some language definitions do, can be annoying and distracting.

 ## Scope naming